-- Develop and implement a supplemental physical activity program with an aim to provide practice opportunity for children to improve and foster positive relationships in the playground among students in Transitional Kindergarten (TK) through Grade 8. - Contractor's program will be implemented during recesses, before/after school, and during grade level planning, as an option to provide teacher release during the school day depending on the school's need. - Contractor will make available at least one (1) staff person qualified to manage the activities, who will, in fact, manage them. - Contractor will provide qualified staff person will be CPR and First-Aid certified, have training in movement activities, experience working with children, and have SEL training on competencies and practices within the first six (6) months of employment.
-To "manage" the program activities, the on-site staff person will run the games, direct the physical activity and ensure that all students are involved, kept safe, and having fun. - If Contractor is unwilling or unable, through no fault of the District's, to provide service on any particular day, the school and the Contractor will agree on dates on which the Contractor can make up the time or, if they cannot agree or if the time for the period in question (day, month, quarter or year) has expired, charges for the period will be pro-rated to reflect the actual number of hours or days on which services are actually provided.
+The program can be implemented during recesses, before/after school, and during grade level planning, as an option to provide teacher release during the school day depending on the school's need.

+For each school to which Contractor agrees to provide an activity program, the Contractor will make available at least one (1) staff person qualified to manage the activities, who will, in fact, manage them.
+A qualified staff person will be CPR and First-Aid certified, have training in movement activities, experience working with children, and have SEL training on competencies and practices within the first six (6) months of employment.
+To "manage" the program activities, the on-site staff person will run the games, direct the physical activity and ensure that all students are involved, kept safe, and having fun.

+To the extent the Contractor is unwilling or unable, through no fault of the District's, to provide service on any particular day, the school and the Contractor will agree on dates on which the Contractor can make up the time or, if they cannot agree or if the time for the period in question (day, month, quarter or year) has expired, charges for the period will be pro-rated to reflect the actual number of hours or days on which services are actually provided.